 Since its launch in 2009, Uber has quickly built its reputation as one of the most well-known rideshare companies.
 As passengers and drivers have embraced the convenience offered by the platform, Uber has also navigated through its fair share of legal challenges from governments, drivers, passengers, and competitors alike.
-Amongst these legal complexities, Uber faces four types of lawsuits frequently, including:
+Uber faces four types of lawsuits frequently, including:

 Uber Lawsuits for Car Accident Liability